-Designing T-shirts can be a fun business or side hustle that allows your creativity to flow and your design skills to truly pay off.
-Many prospective designers decide not to pursue T-shirt design because they don’t want to deal with the logistics of printing T-shirts themselves- they just want to focus on the design aspect.
+Designing T-shirts can be a fun side business or side hustle that allows your creativity to flow and your design skills to shine.
+All you need are great tools and reliable supplies, such as those EcoFreen offers.
+In many cases, prospective designers will not pursue T-shirt design because they are not interested in handling the logistics of printing their own T-shirts- they just want to concentrate on designing.
 Fortunately, you can upload your designs to sell or wear at https://www.printful.com/t-shirt-printing, and not worry about the rest!

 Need some inspiration for more designs?
 Check out five unique color combinations to play around with on your next T-shirt design.